reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

         reclaim_policy: "Delete"    # "Retain", "Recycle" or "Delete"
         volume_expansion: true
   ```

+  * The `reclaim_policy` values are:

+    * `Retain` - Manual reclamation.
+When the PersistentVolumeClaim is deleted, the PersistentVolume still exists within TrueNAS and the volume is considered "released".
+But it is not yet available for another claim because the previous claimant's data remains on the volume.
+This type can be reused.
+If you care about the data within the volume, you probably want this.
+    * `Recycle` - Warning: The Recycle reclaim policy is deprecated.
+    * `Delete` - The deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset within TrueNAS
+  * The `volume_expansion` when set to `true`:
+    * Allows a request for a larger volume for a PVC.
+This triggers expansion of the volume that backs the underlying PersistentVolume.
+A new PersistentVolume is never created to satisfy the claim.
+Instead, an existing volume is resized.
+    * Only volumes containing a file system of XFS, Ext3, or Ext4 can be resized.

   * Confirm the dataset and detached snapshot dataset names match what you created above: